eWillyo/CzechVoiceAssistent/README.md

      pyaudio, webrtcvad, halo, num2words

-Also install 'aplay' audio player from linux repositories (if you don't have it on your system).
+Also install 'aplay' audio player from linux repositories (if you don't have it on your system):

+     apt-get install alsa-utils

 Note: There can be some problems with 'Numpy's version during TTS instalation due to which script may not works.
 Solution is upgrade numpy and numba after installation of all libraries: